Donatus Nwoga

-Donatus Nwoga (30 July 1933 - 1991) was a poetry critic and professor of African literature at the University of Nigeria, Nsukka.
+Donatus Nwoga (30 July 1933 – 1991) was a poetry critic and professor of African literature at the University of Nigeria, Nsukka.

 Early life and education

-Nwoga was from Mbaise in Imo State.
+Nwoga was from Mbaise in Imo State, Nigeria.
 He studied at St Brigid's School, Ahiara.
 In the 1950s, Nwoga studied at the University of London and then at Queen's University Belfast, where he attended classes with the poet Seamus Heaney.
 Nwoga was a founding editor of the student magazine Gorgon and likely the first person to publish Heaney's work.

 Research

 Nwoga and Romanus Egudu researched Igbo poetry and published a collection of translated into English.
 Nwoga taught with Chinua Achebe in the Faculty of Arts at the University of Nigeria, Nsukka.

 He was a member of organisations including the African Literature Association, the International African Institute, the Association for Commonwealth Language and Literature Studies, and The Folklore Society.

 Publications

-Nwoga was the author of West African Verse: An Anthology, and Poetic Heritage: Igbo Traditional Verse, amongst others.
+Nwoga was the author of West African Verse: An Anthology, and Poetic Heritage: Igbo Traditional Verse, among other publications.